Guess who is riding on the stories trend, too?

 Google Web Stories is a new kind of Accelerated Mobile Pages (AMP).

-According to AMP, Web Stories are immersive fast-loading and full-screen experiences for users.
+According to AMP, Web Stories are immersive, fast-loading full-screen experiences for users.
 It helps them create visual narratives with tappable interactions and engaging animations.

-The advantage of Web Stories is that it provides content publishers with a mobile-focused format for delivering information and news as tap-through stories in Google’s search engine.
-It’s also an excellent way for publishers and advertisers to present new products or services to their unique audience on the web through immersive experiences.
+Its advantage is that it provides content publishers with a mobile-focused format for delivering information and news.
+It’s also an excellent way for publishers and advertisers to present new products or services through immersive experiences.

 Advertising Using Web Stories